ciderale/nix-intro/slides.md

 with (import <nixpkgs> {});
 callPackage ./awesome.nix {}; # simply import other files
 ```
-- import expression is "subsituted" by file content
+- import expression is "substituted" by file content
 - imports can be ./local, \<channel\>, git, tarball, etc.
 ```
 callPackage ./awesome.nix {}; # convenience for import & call